 You don't need to be a copywriting genius to borrow from what works in marketing.
 You can build a library on your own or use marketing formulas like the two-step lead generation.

 All marketing formulas have specializations.
-Like some marketing formulas generate leads while others attract that initial sale.
+Some marketing formulas generate leads while others attract that initial sale.
 Some marketing formulas are for cold prospects, while others boost customer retention.

-A copy formula is more about a single creative.
-How you write a sales letter, or layout a lead generation piece.
-Use copy formulas insight larger campaigns built from marketing formulas.
+A copy formula is more about a single creative than how you write a sales letter or layout a lead generation piece.
+Use copy formulas to gain insight into larger campaigns built from marketing formulas.

 Save Time With Marketing Formulas As The Starting Point of Your Next Assignment

 One warning is not to rely on marketing formulas alone.
-There are times when you won't have a formula match, and you'll adapt.
-However, that saves you time because the majority of the time, a marketing formula will fit to get you started.
+Sometimes you won't have a formula match, and you'll adapt.
+However, that saves you time because, most of the time, a marketing formula will fit to get you started.

 Some marketing formulas of note:

 - Frank Kern's Results In Advance,